Published on in Health Tip of the Week

 If your child’s lice isn’t going away after you’ve tried a few rounds of an OTC medication, it may be time to try one of the approved prescription medications.

 Don’t keep your child home from school

-Some schools still have “no nits” policies in place, which say that students who have been treated for lice, but still have nits, can’t return to school.
-According to the AAP, though, children do not need to leave school early or miss school because of head lice.
+Since the American Academy of Pediatrics (AAP) updated its guidance on the management of lice in school in 2015, many schools have moved away from “no nit” policies that prevented students from returning to school.
+According to the AAP, children do not need to leave school early or miss school because of head lice.

-“Since having lice is not an emergency, even if live lice are found crawling in a child’s head, children can wait until the end of the school day to be referred for treatment and return to school once they’ve been treated,” says Julie Kardos, MD, a pediatrician at CHOP’s Primary Care, Newtown location, and the other cofounder of Two Peds in a Pod.
+“Since having lice is not an emergency, even if live lice are found crawling in a child’s head, children can wait until the end of the school day to be referred for treatment and return to school once they’ve been treated,” says Julie Kardos, MD, a pediatrician at CHOP Primary Care, Newtown, and the other cofounder of Two Peds in a Pod.